Choosing the best places to visit in Sicily is no easy feat. Despite the size of the island, there are plenty of brilliant places to check out.

 San Vito Lo Capo

 San Vito Lo Capo is located on the Western end of Sicily, not far from Palermo.
-The town is renowned for its beaches with its crescent-shaped beach one of the best in Sicily.
+The town is renowned for its beaches with its crescent-shaped beach being one of the best in Sicily.

 If you’re in Palermo, then heading over to San Vito Lo Capo is a good idea.
 You can spend the day at the beach and swim in the turquoise waters.
 There aren’t many betters ways to spend a day in Sicily!